mtdowling/cron-expression/README.md

 TODO
 ----

-1. Implement hash for the day of the week field to handle things like "the second friday of a given month"
-2. Add code coverage for DayOfMonth and DayOfYear
+1. Add code coverage for DayOfMonth and DayOfYear
-3. Implement phar build process and autoloader
+2. Implement phar build process and autoloader